LLMs can hide text in other text of the same length: Discussion

 It is reasonable to categorize the stegotexts generated by our protocol as LLM hallucinations, since the way they are constructed evidently could lead to falsehoods, and the eventuality of a truthful output appears as a fortunate coincidence.
 This last observation, however, leads us to a different notion of hallucination, one not rooted in the falsehood of what is stated, but rather in the reader’s inability to ascribe intent to the author: a lack of trust that what is stated in the text affects reality.

 To make this point clearer, let us consider Tacitus, the Roman historian whose writings reveal a critique of Roman imperialism, for example by placing these famous words in the mouth of Calgacus:

 \textit{Auferre, trucidare, rapere falsis nominibus imperium, atque ubi solitudinem faciunt, pacem appellant.}\footnote{\textit{To ravage, to slaughter, to usurp under false titles, they call empire, and where they make a desert, they call it peace} \citep{Tacitus_Agricola_OxfordWC}.
-According to Tacitus, Calgacus was chieftain in Caledonia, nowadays Scotland.}
+According to Tacitus, Calgacus was chieftain in Caledonia, nowadays Scotland.
+We named our protocol after him.}

 The relevance of this text lies entirely in the intentions that we attribute to its author, Tacitus.
 The accuracy of the quote from Calgacus is so irrelevant that there is a consistent chance he never even existed.
 Tacitus’s passage is not reliable as factual history, yet we still treasure it because we trust his political intent.
 Without intent, what was a treasure becomes a hallucination.
 Indeed, in history, author attribution is as essential as in art to establish the value of a work.